Kyle2142/PHPBot/README.md

 ### Receiving updates

-Firstly, I highly suggest you set up a webhook (requires SSL), so you can use this amazingly simple code to process updates:
+I highly suggest you set up a webhook (requires SSL), so you can use this amazingly simple code to process updates:

 ```php
 $content = file_get_contents('php://input');